DEFRA/ffc-development-guide/standards/configuration-management.md

 ### Exceptions to the rule

-The are some values that are exceptions to this rule because of dynamic infrastructure provisioning and related test exection in CI.
+The are some values that are exceptions to this rule because of dynamic infrastructure provisioning and related test execution in CI.

 #### Ingress values